 89%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a solid description that clearly identifies its niche (Evernote SDK advanced patterns), provides explicit trigger guidance, and answers both what and when.
-Its main weakness is that the specific capabilities listed are somewhat abstract—terms like 'complex note operations' and 'optimizing SDK usage' could be more concrete with specific examples of what those operations entail.
+This is a reasonably well-structured skill description with clear 'Use when' and 'Trigger with' clauses that make it easy for Claude to select appropriately.
+Its main weakness is that the capabilities listed are somewhat abstract—terms like 'complex note operations' and 'optimizing SDK usage' could be more concrete with specific examples of what those operations entail.
+The niche domain (Evernote SDK) provides strong natural distinctiveness.

 Suggestions

-Replace abstract phrases like 'complex note operations' with concrete actions such as 'create notes with attachments, manage notebooks, handle note metadata and tags'.
+Replace abstract phrases like 'complex note operations' with concrete actions such as 'create notes with attachments, manage notebooks, handle note metadata, implement pagination'.

 | Dimension | Reasoning | Score |